The Almost-Adult Complex — Part Two

-Now, as a 23-year-old with a college degree, an apartment of my own, a full-time job, and a 401k, I have concluded that there is truly no such thing as a grown-up—at least, not in the way we’ve come to understand it — or, at least, the way I’ve come to understand it.
+Now, as a 23-year-old with a college degree, an apartment of my own, a full-time job, and a 401k, I have concluded that there is truly no such thing as a grown-up—not in the way we’ve come to understand it — or, at least, the way I’ve come to understand it.

-When I was younger, I used to think that when you got to a certain age you kinda just all-of-a-sudden got it together.
-In hindsight, of course not—that’s not how knowledge works.
-But I think that’s still what we expect, albeit in a less literal sense.
-We picture ourselves at a certain age or reaching a certain milestone in life (like first big-girl job, first child, first mortgage) with all of the wisdom that the new role demands pre-programmed.
+When I was younger, I used to think that when you got to a certain age you kinda just got it together.
+In hindsight, of course not—that’s not how it works.
+But I think that’s still what we expect, albeit in a less-literal sense.
+We picture ourselves at a certain age or reaching a certain milestone in life with all of the wisdom that the new role demands pre-programmed.
 In our heads, we picture being the best dressed at a new job because we’ve somehow suddenly solved our complete inability to find clothes that actually look good.
 Or we see ourselves running a meeting with the smoothness and charm of a Leonardo DiCaprio character as if our fear of public speaking never existed.
 We assume that once we reach a certain milestone, all of the other pieces of our lives, the parts we haven’t quite figured out yet, will just fall into place.

 Yet, here I am.
 Working full-time in my field surrounded by all the things

 that should make me a grown-up, still with all of the ineptitude of a

 I am realizing that adulthood—and, moreover, life—is a game of trial and error.
 Education and guidance from parents and other wise loved ones